 Oral history spring school

-The Institute for Historical Research and the Oral History Society will be staging the fourth Oral History Spring School between 16 and 18 April 2015 at Senate House, London WC1E 7HU.
+The Institute for Historical Research and the Oral History Society will be staging the seventh annual Oral History Spring School between 19 and 21 April 2018 at Senate House, London WC1E 7HU.
 Past students at previous Spring Schools have contributed to the development of the programme with comments and suggestions and their enthusiasm for the three day event is evident in feedback:

 ‘Thank you so much.
 I learned a lot and enjoyed the atmosphere’